-Criminal Justice in Germany Study Abroad
+Criminal Justice Study Abroad to Italy

 As it is a 4377 Special Topics, students will need to meet the class requirements before the trip.
 No visa is required for this trip.

 The faculty leader will arrange the Hostel in Munich for the two weeks as well as all museum entrances, tours, etc.